New York–style bagel: History

-As Jewish refugees from Poland and Eastern Europe began to arrive in New York City en masse in the 1800s, they brought their traditional foods with them such as challah, brisket, knishes, and bagels.
+As Jewish refugees from Poland and Eastern Europe began to arrive in New York City en masse in the 1800s, they brought their traditional foods with them.
 For many decades, bagels were little known outside of the Jewish community, where their popularity was widespread.
 Bagels became so popular among the Jewish community of New York, that unions were formed to represent bagel bakers in the city, such as Bagel Bakers Local 338, which by the early 1910s represented over 300 bagel craftsman in Manhattan.

 New York–style bagels are the original bagel available in the United States, where it was popular as a filling, tasty, inexpensive treat for Jewish immigrants living in Manhattan in the 1800s.
 Beginning in the 1960s, the popularity of the New York–style bagel began to increase with the non-Jewish population of New York City and beyond.
 Over the decades the size of the New York–style bagel increased from around 3 ounces to the more commonly found 6 ounces sizes today.